hnc-agency/shq/README.md

 `ServerName` is a server name as used when starting a named `gen_server`.

-`Opts` is be a map or property list of options.
+`Opts` is a map or property list of options.
 Currently, the only accepted option is `max`, which is the maximum number of items the queue can hold.
-Allowed values are either a non-negative integer or the atom `infinity`.
+Allowed values are either a non-negative integer or the atom `infinity` (default: `infinity`).

 ### Inserting an item